cddesja/profileR/README.md

     to implement profile analysis and cross-validation techniques described in Davison & Davenport (2002) and Bulut (2013).

-Released versions are installable from [CRAN](http://cran.r-project.org/web/packages/profileR/index.html) or
+Released versions are installable from [CRAN](http://cran.r-project.org/web/packages/profileR/index.html)

-and developmental versions can be installed by:
+and the developmental version can be installed by:

 ```R
 library(devtools)